risc0/risc0/docs/metal-optimization-progress.md

   --nocapture --test-threads=1`.
 After narrowing the scoped compiler flag to `-fno-inline`, this ignored regression passed 20 `sltiu` proofs in 14.55s.
   After reverting the rejected `EvalCheckReg<po2>::get()` noinline experiment, the same focused regression recheck passed in 13.81s.
+After the current-head unsafe-inline full-suite repro, rebuilding the mitigated default and rerunning the same focused regression passed in 13.65s.
 - The guest `risc0-zkvm-methods-cpp-crates` `blst_*` link failure was caused by the guest C compiler being set to the RISC-V GCC while `AR` was left unset on macOS.
 The `cc` crate fell back to `/usr/bin/ar`, producing a 96-byte empty